The difference between coaching, counseling, mentoring and consulting

 In my experience, when people sign up for coaching with me, they probably want a bit of everything all at once, though they don’t know it yet.
 They want to solve their problem and find a solution.
 They don’t know how to get to the solution.
 If they did, they would have found it already.

 Coaching and counseling certifications tell us explicitly that we need to ask questions, let the client’s wisdom speak, and never offer advice or guidance.
-After 14 years of experience working with clients, combined with times that I have encountered problems in my own life, I’ve had to think through this issue carefully.
+After 17 years of experience working with clients, combined with times that I have encountered problems in my own life, I’ve had to think through this issue carefully.

 Here are my current thoughts, first from my personal experience with problems:

 When I have a problem, of course I’d like to find my own answers… if I can!
-However, when I need help, often it is because I really, truly don’t know what to do.
+However, when I need help, it is often because I truly don’t know what to do.
 I’ve tried various things and made no progress or got stuck at a plateau.
 Therefore I want (need) someone else’s guidance and input to make progress… Even if it’s just to hear other options I have not considered, so that I can then choose from those.

 Also – often my mind is so clouded by the stress about the situation, that my brain literally cannot think clearly.